Nadil-Dulran/quickweather/README.md

 ## Usage
 1. Enter a city name in the input.
 2. Click the search button.
-3. The card updates with the city, temperature, humidity, wind speed, and the appropriate icon.
+3. The card updates with the city, temperature, humidity, wind speed and the appropriate weather icon.
 Invalid cities show an error message.

 ## Notes & Troubleshooting
 - Units: The app requests metric units.
 OpenWeather returns wind speed in m/s for metric.
 If you want km/h, multiply by 3.6 before displaying.